weekendesk/nodegate/docs/collections/_workers/aggregate.md

   workflow: [
     aggregate('get', `https://myapi.com/priceChecking?amount=xxx`, {
       id: 'priceChecking',
-      onError: {
+      errorOptions: {
         includeMetaInfo: true,
+        messages: {
-        message: 'Custom and detailed message for this aggregate request', },
+          400: 'Custom and detailed message for this aggregate request',
+          418: 'This is not a regular teapot error message anymore 🫖', }
+      },
     }),
   ],